-This section includes management's discussion and analysis of operating results from 1998 through 2000, and provides information about the capital resources, liquidity and financial performance of PE.
+This section includes management's discussion and analysis of operating results from 1998 through 2000, and provides information about the capital resources, liquidity and financial performance of SoCalGas.
 This section also focuses on the major factors expected to influence future operating results and discusses investment and financing plans.
 It should be read in conjunction with the consolidated financial statements included in this Annual Report.

-PE is an energy services company whose only direct subsidiary is SoCalGas, the nation's largest natural gas distribution utility.
-SoCalGas owns and operates a natural gas distribution, transmission and storage system supplying natural gas throughout a 23,000-square mile service territory comprising most of southern California and part of central California.
-SoCalGas provides natural gas service to residential, commercial, industrial, utility electric generation and wholesale customers through 5.0 million meters in a service area with a population of 18.4 million.
+SoCalGas is the nation's largest natural gas distribution utility.
+It owns and operates a natural gas distribution, transmission and storage system supplying natural gas throughout a 23,000-square mile service territory comprising most of southern California and part of central California.
+The Company is the principal subsidiary of Pacific Enterprises (PE or the Parent), which is wholly-owned by Sempra Energy.
+The Company provides natural gas service to residential, commercial, industrial, utility electric generation and wholesale customers through 5.0 million meters in a service area with a population of 18.4 million.